bioinfomaticsCSU/EPGA2.1/README.md

 De Novo Assembler
 =================
+1) Introduction

 	EPGA2 updates some modules in EPGA which can improve memory efficiency in genome asssembly.
+	EPGA2 adopts new scaffolding method which can accurately determine orientations and orders of contigs.
 	The read library for EPGA2 should be paired-end reads.
 Read length shorter than 50bp and coverage larger than 100.

-1)Installing.
+2) Before installing and running

+	Users should install Bowtie2 and Samtools firstly and add them to your PATH.
+EPGA2 uses Bowtie2 map read to contigs in the step of scaffolding, and convert ".sam" file to ".bam" file.
+	Users can download Bowtie2 from http://bowtie-bio.sourceforge.net/bowtie2/index.shtml
+	Samtools is available from http://samtools.sourceforge.net/index.shtml

+3) Installing

 	EPGA is written C++ and therefore will require a machine with GNU C++ pre-installed.
 	Create a main directory (eg:EPGA2).
 Copy all source code to this directory.
 	Type "make all".

-2)Running.
+3) Running.
 	Run command line:

-ulimit -n 1100 //this command is used for BCALM

-perl EPGA.pl library.txt kmerLength threadNumber
+		ulimit -n 1100 //this command is used for BCALM perl EPGA.pl library.txt kmerLength threadNumber

-Information about read libraries are stored in the file library.txt.
+	<library.txt>:
 		Each line represents one read library.
+		The first column is the first mate read file (*.fastq);
+		Tthe sencond column is the second mate read file (*.fastq);
+		The third column is length of read;
-The first column is the first mate read file (*.fastq), the sencond column is the second mate read file (*.fastq), the third column is insert size of read library, the fourth column is standard deviation of insert size, the fifth column represents whether the read library is mate-paired (0 denotes paired-end reads, 1 denotes mate-paired reads).
+		The fourth column is insert size of read library;
+		The fifth column is standard deviation of insert size;
+		The sixth column represents whether the read library is mate-paired (0 denotes paired-end reads, 1 denotes mate-paired reads);
+	<kmerLength>:

-kmerLength is one integer (<32) shorter than read length which is used for building De Bruijn graph.
+		One integer (<32) which should be shorter than read length.
+	<threadNumber>:

-threadNumber is thread number of program.
+	Thread number of program.

-3)Output.

-There are two files "contigSetLong.fa" and "scaffoldLong.fa" corresponding to final contigs and scaffolds.
+4) Output:
+	The contig set and scaffold set produced by EPGA2 are named result_ContigSet.fa and result_ScaffoldSet.fa respectively.

+5) Example
+	one line in library.txt:
+		frag_1.fastq frag_2.fastq 101 180 20 0